How to Clean Exterior Siding

-Perhaps the better way to clean the mildew and algae off your house is to use a hand-pump garden sprayer, some oxygen bleach and a brush on a pole.
+Perhaps the better way to clean the mildew and algae off your house is to use a hand-pump garden sprayer, some Stain Solver certified organic oxygen bleach and a brush on a pole.
 I just demonstrated this method last week to a homeowner, and he was amazed at how well it worked.

 It's always best to apply the oxygen bleach solution to dry siding.
 This allows the solution to soak into the wood and deep clean it.
 Oxygen bleach can and will remove sun-damaged wood sealers and stains from the wood.
 It can absolutely remove sun-damaged and oxidized paint pigments from painted surfaces.

-For periodic cleaning to prevent mildew and algae buildup, just wash your home each year with a solution of liquid dish soap and water.
+For periodic cleaning to prevent mildew and algae buildup, just wash your home twice each year with a solution of liquid dish soap, a small amount of Stain Solver and water.
 Remove the sugars from the siding before the mildew and algae sit down at the table to feast!